-Montgomery Parks boasts more than 250 miles of trails.
+Montgomery Parks boasts more than 260 miles of trails

-Our trails are used for active and passive recreation, and exploring.
+Our trails are used for active and passive recreation and exploring.
 We encourage you to practice trail safety at all times as you enjoy the trails.
-Use the Montgomery Parks Trailheads with Parking Map to find a trail near you.
+Use the Montgomery Parks Trailheads with Parking Map (accessible pdf) to find a trail near you.
+Check out our trail etiquette and safety tips below.

 - Avoid natural surface trails for 24 hours after a rain event.